Born in Argentina

-Marina Burana is a painter and puppeteer/puppet builder.
+Marina Burana is an Argentinian painter and puppeteer/puppet builder based in Taiwan.
 She is also a writer, a barkcloth maker, a performer and a facilitator of participatory art projects for different types of communities.

 Often inspired by literature, memories and the natural world, Marina explores painting as a narrative of longing and remembrance, conjuring an intimate storytelling that extends to the universality of being humans and being intrinsically connected with one another as part of nature.

 Marina makes barkcloth from the Paper Mulberry tree to build her puppets and performs with them, mainly for adult audiences (sometimes for younger audiences too).
 She is interested in all forms of puppetry, particularly the intersection of shadow puppets, object theatre, moving panoramas and pop-ups.